jatindhar/Animated-Penguin-using-basic-HTML-and-CSS/README.md

 # Animated-Penguin-using-basic-HTML-and-CSS
+:bird:
-A penguin wit animated hands!!
+A penguin with animated hands!!
 :dizzy: